alkem-io/client-web/docs/code-guidelines.md

 However, hooks have one limitation: they can't be called conditionally or appear in loops because React identifies hooks by the call order.
 For cases such as looping over list items and wrapping them into data fetching logic, we have to fall back to Containers or HOCs.

+> :warning: Containers that combine multiple functionalities, such as those that are used in Page components,
+> should be based on individual hooks, in which those functionalities are isolated/encapsulated.
+>
+> One good criteria to determine whether a Container should be based on (or get split into) multiple hooks is
+> the ability to give it a name derived from a single App domain area.
+If you can't come up with a clear name,
+> most likely it should be composed of hooks.

+> :warning: Please keep in mind that utility functions don't have to be React hooks unless they are include calls to other hooks.

 ## All-inclusive providers vs per-function providers

 Whenever you want to join together some data-fetching and data-manipulation functions, please make sure they belong to the same domain, e.g. `Callouts`.
 Don't combine multiple domains in one hook.
 The only exception is creating a `Container` component for a `Page`.
 Ideally, a `Container` consists of multiple per-domain hooks and/or some small queries too simple to abstract into their own hook.